msupply-foundation/msupply_docs/content/coldchain/dashboard.md

 ### Introduction
-One of the things that makes mSupply Coldchain unique is that, when integrated with mSupply Desktop, it can not only tell you when there has been a breach, but also which batches have been affected.
+One of the things that makes mSupply Cold Chain unique is that, when integrated with mSupply Desktop, it can not only tell you when there has been a breach, but also which batches have been affected.

 The following examples use the mSupply Grafana dashboard to visualise information.
 Usually a consultant from the mSupply Foundation will set these up for you, but they're recorded below for users who have the skill, or who may want to tweak a query to suit their particular situation.

-These queries generally need to be set up by an administrator but have been included here as a reference to demonstrate some of the mSupply cold chain data that can be made available on the mSupply Dashboard.
+These queries generally need to be set up by an administrator but have been included here as a reference to demonstrate some of the mSupply Cold Chain data that can be made available on the mSupply Dashboard.

 ### Sensor Graph